PaulFreund/myhub/README.md

         {
             "title": "Daily RSS",           // The title will be the subject of the E-Mail "interval": "0 0 0 */1 * *",    // Example for every day ( first column is seconds )
-            "filter": {
+            "links": true,                  // Send E-Mail as HTML and add event link if supplied "filter": {
                 "input": "rss",             // Only send rss events "type": "!error"            // Don't include errors